 What are cryptocurrencies really?

-Cryptocurrencies were initally invented by someone called Satoshi Nakomoto (it's a fake name) in 2009.
+Cryptocurrencies were initially invented by someone called Satoshi Nakomoto (it's a fake name) in 2009.
 Even though there has been earlier work done, Satoshi's work was fully on the public domain and helped the launch of bitcoin.

 The idea behind cryptocurrencies is quite simple.
 Unlike a traditional bank where the is a single database which contains every customer's balance and the values in the same database is altered to change your balance, cryptocurrencies are distributed.
 What exactly does distributed mean?
 Well, instead of a single database for people's balances, a massive network of computer nodes are used to store them.
 The benefit of this approach is that when somebody tries to fool the system or tries to intrude, these computer nodes will invalidate the process.
 This also means that cryptocurrencies are impossible to take down.